The latest news, resources & information about COVID-19 on Martha’s Vineyard

 To make an appointment, call (877) 336-9855 Monday-Friday 8AM-5PM, or register online through our MyQuest portal.

-- TestMV has expanded testing services to include children ages 5-17 years old, with parental or guardian consent.
+- TestMV is now open to children ages 5-17 years old, with parental or guardian consent.
 For more information on the testing of minors at TestMV, click here.

 - TestMV is also open for re-testing.
 Anyone who believes they may have been exposed to the virus, or those workers with a high volume of public contact, should consider re-testing.
 Please check with your insurance provider or employer to ensure a second or subsequent tests are covered.